 After you soak up some history, cross Hunter Mill Road and continue on the W&OD.
 You can stick to the paved path, but we prefer the dirt bridle trail, which follows the same route.
 The bridle trail is rockier and more hilly as it passes behind neighborhood houses.

-In about half a mile you’ll hike up a steep hill and cross Buckthorn Road.
-Watch for the neighborhood access path in just a bit because that’s where you turn left and head back into the woods.
-Be careful crossing back over the bike trail—bikes often come flying down the hill.
+In about half a mile you'll hike up a steep hill and cross Buckthorn Road.
+At the first neighborhood access path, turn left and head back into the woods.
+Enter the woods next to the CCT map sign and Twin Branches Trail sign.
+Be careful crossing over the bike trail—bikes often come flying down the hill.

-Happily, you’re back in the woods on the Twin Branches Trail.
-Here, the trail borders Snakeden Branch, one of the streams that feed into Difficult Run.
-The trail was moved away from the stream after earlier flooding, so it is much less muddy than it used to be.
+The trail here borders Snakeden Branch, one of the streams that feed into Difficult Run.
 Watch for a right turn over the second of two wooden bridges.

-The CCT turns left over a small dam, crossing a metal bridge further on.
-There is a nice thicket of mountain laurel just after the bridge crossing, which blooms in late May and early June.
-The trail climbs steeply uphill to Twin Branches Road.
-Before you cross the road, you’ll have a view of Lake Audubon, which is another nice spot for a Reston hike.
+The trail, now paved) climbs steeply uphill to Twin Branches Road.
+Before you cross the road, you'll have a view of Lake Audubon, which is another nice spot for a Reston hike.

 Cross Twin Branches Road and reenter the woods on the paved trail to your left.
 The remainder of the CCT hike to Lawyers Road is paved and follows the restored Glade Stream Valley.
 This is a nice shady section of trail with gentle hills and a pretty stream.
 When you reach Lawyers Road you're at the end of Fairfax CCT segment 8.